gridsome/gridsome/packages/source-drupal/README.md

 ### Quick Overview

+**BREAKING CHANGE FROM 0.2.1 to 0.3.0**
+The shape for accessing relationships on a node via GraphQL has changed.
+See [Example Page Queries](#example-page-queries).

 This is the source plugin for pulling in data from the Drupal content management system for Gridsome.
 The Drupal module [JSON:API](https://www.drupal.org/project/jsonapi) is required for this plugin to work correctly.

 ### Install